Darcy's Law Solution

 How to Calculate Darcy's Law?

-Darcy's Law calculator uses Rate of Flow = -Hydraulic Conductivity*Cross-Sectional Area*Hydraulic Gradient to calculate the Rate of Flow, Darcy's law is defined as the discharge rate q which is proportional to the gradient in hydraulic head and the hydraulic conductivity.
-Rate of Flow is denoted by qflow symbol.
+Darcy's Law calculator uses Flow Rate = Hydraulic Conductivity*Cross Sectional Area*Hydraulic Gradient to calculate the Flow Rate, The Darcy's Law formula is defined as the discharge rate of a fluid through a porous medium is directly proportional to the hydraulic gradient and the cross-sectional area of the flow, and inversely proportional to the medium's resistance to flow.
+Flow Rate is denoted by qflow symbol.

 How to calculate Darcy's Law using this online calculator?
-To use this online calculator for Darcy's Law, enter Hydraulic Conductivity (K), Cross-Sectional Area (Acs) & Hydraulic Gradient (dhds) and hit the calculate button.
-Here is how the Darcy's Law calculation can be explained with given input values -> -78 = -2.5*13*2.4.
+To use this online calculator for Darcy's Law, enter Hydraulic Conductivity (K), Cross Sectional Area (Acs) & Hydraulic Gradient (dhds) and hit the calculate button.
+Here is how the Darcy's Law calculation can be explained with given input values -> 24.024 = 0.77*13*2.4.

 FAQ